 Before continuing, though, make sure you’re comfortable with opening up your computer and install/replace a component.

 Most importantly, keep in mind that Wi-Fi 6E is still in a pre-certified state and will be like that until mid-2021, give or take.
-Before it’s officially certified, hardware from different vendors might not work (well) with one another.
+Before it’s officially certified, hardware from different vendors might not work (well) with one another, if at all.

 Dong’s note: I first published this post on May 27, 2019, and updated it on November 28, 2020, to add additional relevant information, including that of Wi-Fi 6E.